Status Between 3ANC True Wireless Headphones Review

 Style

-The Status Between 3ANC look similar to the Status Between Pro True Wireless.
-They have a rectangular design with a metallic shell covering the lower half of the stem.
-Like their sibling, each bud has a triple driver design that's comprised of two balanced armature drivers and one 10mm dynamic driver, which helps improve sound quality and clarity.
+The Status Between 3ANC Like the Status Between Pro True Wireless, the Status Between 3ANC have an unusual rectangular design with a metallic shell covering the lower half of the stem.
+Each bud has a triple-driver design comprised of two balanced armature drivers and one 10mm dynamic driver, which helps improve sound quality and clarity.
 These buds come in two color variants: 'Onyx' and 'Bone'.

 7.0